 For more information about the flu, visit CDPH’s website.
 For the flu vaccine location nearest you, click here.

-- Flu shot: Shutterstock
+- Reminder! get your flu shot: Shutterstock